 From “Leadership” class at Belhaven University, prison work, and counseling.
-This fits well with our six weeks of prison classes on “A Man and His Work.”
+It fits well with our six weeks of prison classes on “A Man and His Work” and Adult Sunday School class on “Christ and the Proverbs.”

 Jesus says: The greatest among you will be your servant….God is not unjust; He will not forget your work and the love you have shown Him as you have helped His people and continue to help them.
 (Matt 23:11; Heb 6:10)